lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 The Kubernetes configurations include -

-* [stateful.yaml](../../../src/main/kubernetes/stateful.yaml) - Kubernetes Service and StatefulSet definition for a scaling cluster
+* [ef-kubernetes-app.yaml](../../../src/main/kubernetes/ef-kubernetes-app.yaml) - Kubernetes Service and StatefulSet definition for a scaling cluster
 * [security.conf](../../../src/main/configurations/security.conf) - Trusted hosts names need to match Kubernetes DNS names
 * [start-node](../../../src/main/docker/base/start-node) - Script updated to set a default NODENAME if not set and to set node username and password
+* [start-cluster-monitor](../../../src/main/docker/clustermonitor/start-cluster-monitor) - Script to start the cluster monitor

 **FIX THIS - current version of Kitematic doesn't display container logs.
 I've been using the older 0.17.6 from https://github.com/docker/kitematic/releases/download/v0.17.6/Kitematic-0.17.6-Mac.zip **